CodyCrowOK/baseball/README.md

 --------------------------------------------
 I created this PHP/MySQL script for my own team's usage because everything else is both worthless and expensive.
 This presents a no-nonsense display of statistics for both pitching and hitting.

-None of the input is validated, so it would not be wise to place add_batter.php or add_pitcher.php in a public directory.
-And it would be wise to double check added info.

 #Metrics Used#